-Today’s cookies were a little something I whipped up for our Girl Scout troop.
+Today’s cookies are a little something I whipped up for our Girl Scout troop.
 The girls are my favorite tasters.
 They show up all at once, swoop through the door and go straight to the kitchen table where they now expect to see a home baked snack.
 The girls will try anything, but some cookies go over better than others.
-I’d put this cookie in the “Hits” category.
+I’d put these whole wheat peanut butter chocolate chip cookies in the “Hits” category.

 Adapted from Very Best Baking, this recipe calls for white whole wheat flour.
 The white whole wheat tastes good with the peanut butter and makes the cookies a little more nutritious, but feel free to substitute all-purpose.